EcoDynIZW/d6/README.md

 ### Simplify Workflows of D6 Research Projects

 > The goal of the `{d6}` package is to simplify the project workflow
-> within the department “Ecologcial Dynamics” at the Leibniz Institute
+> within the department “Ecological Dynamics” at the Leibniz Institute
 > for Zoo and Wildlife Research by providing a standardized folder
 > structure, templates for reports and utility functions.